Mortichar/semi-modify-game-speed/README.md

 * AutoBonfire by Dream: continuously starts bonfires for you when you have a type of wood selected in Firemaking.
 * AutoFish by BreakIt, Jarx and myself
     * Fishes area with highest average XP fish, but will chase chests when they appear
-    * Detects if you are using fishing potions, will switch to fishing the max XP fish and ignores chests
+    * Detects if you are using fishing potions, will switch to fishing the max XP fish and ignores chests since it's impossible to catch them while using potions
     * Chase Crabs option for prioritizing crabs, useful for creating fisherman's potions
 * AutoCook by Unicue: cycles through fish and cooks them all
 * Auto Mine & Auto Sell Gems by Strutty & others